 Miner is a clone of the Windows game Minesweeper.
 Though the rules are, at bottom, the same, there are slight differences that will probably let you get a faster score with this game than with the original Windows version. click Here to download Miner-6.lha (124k).

-Tripppin is a Workbench version of a board game called Trippples® in which the computer can play against you using a tree lookahead strategy.
+Tripppin is a Workbench version of a board game called Trippples® (published by Aladdin), in which the computer can play against you using a tree lookahead strategy.
 You can adjust how far ahead it looks, for an easier or tougher game, or play another human.
 Click Here to download Tripppin-4.lha (37k).

 Dr is a CLI command for listing directories.
 It has lots of powerful options which can do things like carry out a command on each file which matches a complex set of criteria, and it is highly optimized for speed, which is important given the slow nature of directory scanning in the standard Amiga filesystems.
 By default, .info files (icons) are hidden, to reduce clutter; their presence is indicated by listing files with icons in an alternate color.
 It solidly outperforms competing programs such as NewList in both speed and versatility.
 Click Here to download Dr-20.lha (61k).